What it is

 Optional next steps:

-- Obsidian Sync ($4/mo) — access your vault from your phone
+- Obsidian Sync ($4/mo): your vault on your phone, with share

 One last thing: this system will need adjustments over time.
 Skills